The Rose Song: Composition and lyrics

 "The Rose Song" was written solely by Olivia Rodrigo.

 "The Rose Song" is an emotional piano ballad.
 USA Today described it as "sweet [and] uplifting".
 The song is written solely by Rodrigo.
 Composed in the key of F major, it has a moderate tempo of 142 beats per minute.
 During "The Rose Song", Rodrigo's vocal range spans from the low note of G_{3} to the high note of G_{5}.
 The song starts gentle and controlled before a swelling second verse.

 In High School Musical: The Musical: The Series, "The Rose Song" appears in the second season's "Yes, And" episode, which follows Nini (Rodrigo) as she goes through a writer's block.
 She is cast as the Rose in her school's production of Beauty and the Beast, and struggles to write a duet between the Rose and the Beast; Nini later ends up writing a solo for her character.
 During the song, Nini sings about learning she is not what others perceive her to be, growing more independent, and discovering her individuality, singing during the chorus: Cause I am more than what I am to you / You say I'm perfect / But I've got thorns with my petals, too / And I won't be confined to your point of view / I'm breakin' through the glass you put me in / 'Cause my beauty's from within."
 Of writing the song's message, Rodrigo stated:I think all of us can feel restricted whether it's by outside forces or by other people's opinions.
-And I also think it's super cool, because it also ties it to the rose thing, because the roses kept under a glass, and you're breaking through the glass so it could be a glass ceiling thing, too.
+And I also think it's super cool, because it also ties it to the rose thing, because the roses [sic] kept under a glass, and you're breaking through the glass so it could be a glass ceiling thing, too.